 Present-day Angoras are usually grouped by the way their hair grows either as lock hair or ringlet.

-Ringlet hair type goats are usually called the C Type goats, while those with flat mohair lock are referred to as B type goats.
+Ringlet hair type goats are usually called the C Type goats, while those with flat mohair locks are referred to as B type goats.

 For the ringlet type goats, their mohair is in constricted ringlets almost all through its full length and is the finest mohair made.
 On the other hand, the flatlock is generally curly and bulkier in its form.